j4m355/snipe-it/README.md

 create a new task def and plumb it up to the new db and the upgrade tag

 run new task def
-docker exec into container
-run php upgrade.php
+increase alb target group health check times docker exec into container vi upgrade.php - remove the line about running as root since we are in container run php upgrade.php